AmCrNi/gptel-qubes/README.md

 - File edits use a Python helper for exact string matching (not regex) with uniqueness verification
 - File inserts use a Python helper for multi-line support matching Elisp semantics
 - Bash commands run asynchronously with callback handling
-- The system prompt is augmented to tell the LLM it's working inside a disposable VM
+- The system prompt is injected at request time (immune to preset switching)
 - The dispvm persists across agent turns (not destroyed per-response like websearch)
 - A `*gptel-sandbox-log*` buffer logs all commands and outputs for visibility